mwatt/rails/guides/source/action_controller_overview.md

 config.filter_redirect.concat ['s3.amazonaws.com', /private_path/]
 ```

-Matching URLs will be marked as '[FILTERED]'.
+Matching URLs will be replaced with '[FILTERED]'.
+However, if you wish to only the filter parameters, not the whole URLs,
+please take a look at [Parameters Filtering](#parameters-filtering).

 Rescue
 ------